TraeDungy/Script-Speech/README.md

 See [`docs/developer-handbook.md`](docs/developer-handbook.md#testing--quality) for prerequisites and test data expectations.

+For a walkthrough of how the current prototype maps to the voice-first product goals (including manual editing surfaces that sit alongside voice capture), see [`docs/codebase-analysis.md`](docs/codebase-analysis.md).

 ### Supabase configuration (optional but recommended)

 The application now auto-detects a Supabase backend for durable storage.
 To enable it: